helq/blag/src/blog/personal/webcomics.md

-This document lists all those individual comics I've found funny over the years (I've been doing this for probably more than 4 years now (date of writing: 2017.05.09)).
+This document lists all those individual comics I've found funny over the years.
+I've been doing this for, probably, more than 4 years (date of writing: 2017.05.09).

-**SPOILER ALERT:** I've tried to explain each webcomic, the explanation is solely with the purpose of reminding me what is the comic about, MANY contain spoilers!
+**SPOILER ALERT:** I've tried to add a small explanation to each comic.
+The explanation is solely with the purpose of reminding me what is the comic about.
+MANY contain spoilers!

-DISCLAIMER: For a comic to be in the list, it must have made me laugh or chuckle, that means, I liked the comic when I read (past tense) it, but I can't ensure I like it now or that you should like it at all.
-My taste on funny things have changed over the years, it is a quite normal thing, as normal as it is the change on my taste on movies, music, books, people, academic pursuits, language, ..., what AM I?
-I've changed so much that I ain't the same person I was few years back, all those versions of me are dead!, sorry, mom, your son is dead.
-Anyway, what have I wrote, this is not the place to write my melancholic thoughts, ..., wait this place is mine, so I CAN!.
+DISCLAIMER: For a comic to be in the list, it must have made me laugh or chuckle, which means, I liked the comic when I read (past tense) it, but it doesn't mean that I like it now or that you should like it at all.
+My taste on what is funny has changed over the years.
+It is a quite normal thing.
+It is as normal as it is the change on my taste on movies, music, books, people, academic pursuits, language, ...
+What AM I?
+I've changed so much that I ain't the same person I was few years ago.
+And, wait!
+All those versions of me are dead!
+Sorry mom, your son is dead.
+Anyway, what did I just write?
+This is not the place to write my melancholic thoughts ...
+Wait!
+This place is mine, so I CAN!
 Anyway, enjoy your procastination time.
-Most comics are in English, but there are some in Spanish and German, and so the explanations are in the three languages too.
+Most comics are in English, but there are some in Spanish and German, and because of that the explanations are too in the three languages.

-Also, this document is full of mistakes, don't get angry at me, get angry at younger and naïver me :P
+Also, this document is full of mistakes.
+Don't get angry at me.
+Get angry at younger and naïver me :P

 ## PHD-Comics ##

 url: <http://www.phdcomics.com/comics.php?f={num}>

 - `1033`: going to study to the US
 - `1174`: the science news cycle
 - `1354`: The thesis repulsor field